binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Single User Root

-The default on AWS EC2 instances is to have a single user (root).
+The [default](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/managing-users.html) on AWS EC2 instances is to have a single user (root).
 There is no audit trail with a bunch of developers all using the same login.
-When ever anything happens on any of these machine instances, it's always the fault of user `ubuntu`.
+When ever anything happens on any of these machine instances, it's always the fault of user `ubuntu` on an Ubuntu AMI, `ec2-user` on a RHEL AMI, or `centos` on a Centos AMI.
 There are so many things wrong with this approach.

-%% Todo: verify this is the default

 ### Violations of [Least Privilege](#web-applications-countermeasures-management-of-application-secrets-least-privilege)